stoogoff/parchment/src/aletheiansoc/002-escape-room.md

 Fitzsimmons was his name: Amelia, knowing Gertrude was arriving, had sent for more provisions, and this delightful old man was delivering them from the village.
 All woollen gloves and flat cap and “how’s you do?” / tugs forelock; marvellous!
 I think he was quite taken aback by how garrulous his host was, and though initially (and quite correctly) reticent to talk with one whose class was so different from his own my obvious enthusiasm won him over, and though our conversation was limited by his ignorance it was most enjoyable, until that terminating moment before the dawn brought our discussion to an end.

-Apart from the boost in spirit his cameraderie has provided me, his presence, if I am correct, also provides me with the means to finally, after what feels like an eternity, see my wife once more!
+Apart from the boost in spirit his camaraderie has provided me, his presence, if I am correct, also provides me with the means to finally, after what feels like an eternity, see my wife once more!

+***

 It is strange, when a thing plays out which you have anticipated for so long you almost do not believe it will ever possibly come to pass.
 Seeing dear Amelia once more was… impossible to describe.
 Her beauty, her spirit; I felt as though I could see the warmth of her soul pouring from her eyes.